DOLPHIN

 What about food restrictions and allergies?

-are taken care of.
-We always have you fill out and sign a waiver
+dietary needs are taken care of.
+We always have you fill out and

-with your dietary restrictions so that we know what to expect.
+sign a waiver with your dietary restrictions so that we know what

-If you have very special needs, we can take you to a health food
+for you.)
+If you have very special needs, we can take you to a

 4)